top of page

 What to Do If JetBlue Doesn’t Respond

-If you receive no meaningful response within 7–10 business days, escalation is appropriate.
+If you receive no meaningful response within 7–10 business days, escalate:

 File a Complaint with the U.S. Department of Transportation (DOT)